Mark Rypien

-Mark Robert Rypien (born October 2, 1962) is a Canadian former professional football player who was a quarterback for 14 seasons in the National Football League (NFL).
-He played college football at Washington State and was drafted by the Washington Redskins in the sixth round of the 1986 NFL Draft.
-He was the first Canadian-born quarterback to both start in the NFL and be named Super Bowl MVP, doing so in Super Bowl XXVI with the Redskins.
+Mark Robert Rypien (born October 2, 1962) is a Canadian-born former professional football quarterback who played in the National Football League (NFL) for 14 seasons.
+He played college football for the Washington State Cougars and was selected by the Washington Redskins in the sixth round of the 1986 NFL draft.
+He was named Super Bowl MVP, doing so in Super Bowl XXVI with the Redskins.
 He also played for several other NFL teams.
-His nephew Brett plays in the NFL for the Denver Broncos.
+His nephew Brett plays in the NFL as a quarterback.

-Early years
+Early life

-Born in Calgary, Alberta, Rypien moved to the United States in 1965 and was raised in Spokane, Washington.
+Born in Calgary, Alberta, on October 2, 1962, Rypien's family moved to the United States when he was three, settling in Spokane, Washington.
 He was a star three-sport athlete at Shadle Park High School.
 All three of his varsity numbers (football, basketball, and baseball) were later retired by the school.

-He accepted a football scholarship to Washington State University in Pullman, and joined the Delta Tau Delta fraternity.
-A knee injury in spring drills in 1982 redshirted him for that season and he nearly left football and WSU in November 1983.
-After a good showing as a late replacement to the roster in the Senior Bowl, he was selected by the Washington Redskins in the sixth round of the 1986 NFL Draft, the 146th overall pick and the eighth quarterback selected.
+He earned Parade All-American honors as a high school senior and received scholarship offers from across the country before accepting a football scholarship to Washington State University in Pullman, and joined the Delta Tau Delta fraternity.
+A knee injury in spring drills in 1982 redshirted him for that season and he nearly left football and WSU in November 1983 but stayed and earned first-team All-Pac-10 honors in 1984 and led WSU's fabled RPM offense in 1985.
+He was inducted into WSU's Athletics Hall of Fame in 1993.
+He played in the 1986 Senior Bowl.